+Button Function B Synchronize Mouse: Forces the target server's mouse pointer to align with the User Station's in the dual mouse modes. 其 Auto-sense Video: Forces the video re-sensing to adjust the video display.
+DEL C A Send Ctrl+Alt+Del: Sends the hot key Ctrl+Alt+Del to the target server to ensure it is interpreted by that server. " " Full-Screen Mode: Displays the target server's video in full screen.
+Press Ctrl+Alt+F to quit the Full-Screen mode.
+F-2 Fit window to Target: Resizes the KVM Client window to the target server's desktop video.

 Button Function

-Synchronize Mouse:

-1 Forces the target server's mouse pointer to align with the User Station's in the dual mouse modes.

-其 Auto-sense Video:

-Forces the video re-sensing to adjust the video display.

-Send Ctrl+Alt+Del:

-CA Sends the hot key Ctrl+Alt+Del to the target server to ensure it is interpreted by that server.

-د 🗢 پ Full-Screen Mode:

-Displays the target server's video in full screen.

-Press Ctrl+Alt+F to quit the Full-Screen mode.

-F7 Fit window to Target:

-Resizes the KVM Client window to the target server's desktop video.

-• Mute audio

-Mute or unmute audio.
+9 Mute audio Mute or unmute audio.

-Mute microphone

-Mute or unmute microphone.
+Mute microphone Mute or unmute microphone.

-CAPS SCRL Num Caps Scroll:

-Displays the status of Num Lock, Caps Lock, and Scroll.
+CAPS SCRL Num Caps Scroll: Displays the status of Num Lock, Caps Lock, and Scroll.
 Active functions are in bold text

-For detailed information on the toolbar buttons, see Using the KVM Client (on page 112).
+For detailed information on the toolbar buttons, see Using the KVM Client (on page 116).